bspeice/speice.io/_drafts/writing-fast-code.md

 **Just-In-Time Compilation**: Languages that are compiled on the fly (LuaJIT, C#, Java, PyPy) are great because they optimize your program for how it's actually being used.
 However, there's a variance cost associated with this; the virtual machine may stop executing while it waits for translation from VM bytecode to native code.
 As a remedy, some languages now support ahead-of-time compilation ([CoreRT](https://github.com/dotnet/corert) in C# and [GraalVM](https://www.graalvm.org/) in Java).
 On the other hand, LLVM supports [Profile Guided Optimization](https://clang.llvm.org/docs/UsersManual.html#profile-guided-optimization), which should bring JIT-like benefits to non-JIT languages.
 Benchmarking is incredibly important here.

+**Programming Tricks**: These won't make or break performance, but can be useful in specific circumstances.
+For example, C++ can use [templates instead of branches](https://www.youtube.com/watch?v=NH1Tta7purM&feature=youtu.be&t=1206).

 ## Kernel

-Code you wrote is likely not the *only* code running on your system.
-There are many ways the operating system interacts with your program, from system calls to memory allocation, that are important to be aware of.
+Code you wrote is almost certainly not the *only* code running on your system.
+There are many ways the operating system interacts with your program, from system calls to memory allocation, that are important to watch for.

 **Scheduling**: Set the [processor affinity](https://en.wikipedia.org/wiki/Processor_affinity) of your program, and make sure only your program can run on that processor.
 The kernel, by default, is free to schedule any process on any core, so it's important to reserve CPU cores exclusively for the important programs.
 Also, turning on [`NO_HZ`](https://github.com/torvalds/linux/blob/master/Documentation/timers/NO_HZ.txt) and turning off hyper-threading are probably good ideas.